Compassionate conservation: Criticism

-Compassionate conservation has been called "seriously flawed" by certain conservationists, who argue that its implementation is impractical and could lead to negative outcomes for wildlife, ecosystems, humans, and native biodiversity.
-Others argue that the "do no harm" approach goes "too far" and that put into practice, it would not necessarily lead to positive outcomes for the welfare of individual animals.
+Some conservationists have described compassionate conservation as "seriously flawed".
+They argue that its implementation is impractical and could have negative effects on wildlife, ecosystems, humans, and native biodiversity.
+Other critics argue that a "do no harm" approach goes "too far" and would not necessarily improve the welfare of individual animals.
 Andrea S. Griffin et al. argue that compassionate conservation's focus on empathy "is subject to significant biases and that inflexible adherence to moral rules can result in a 'do nothing' approach".

-Several conservation management approaches supported by compassionate conservation as an alternative to lethal control have been scrutinised experimentally or observationally.
-For example, trap–neuter–return management of feral cat populations is proposed as an alternative to lethal methods such as shooting or baiting.
-However, research has not found TNR to be an effective means of controlling feral cat populations.
+Several management approaches supported by advocates of compassionate conservation as alternatives to lethal control have been studied experimentally or observationally.
+Trap-neuter-return management of feral cat populations has been proposed as an alternative to lethal methods such as shooting or baiting, but research has not found TNR to be an effective means of controlling feral cat populations.

-Similarly, the use of wildlife contraceptives has been proposed as a non-lethal method for managing overpopulation in native wildlife species.
-However, attempts to apply this approach—such as the control of overabundant Koala populations on Kangaroo Island in South Australia—have not been successful due to logistical and cost-effectiveness barriers.
-Alternative compassionate approaches such as wildlife fertility control were also unsuccessful.
-As with trap–neuter–return programs, nonlethal reproductive management of a subset of a population often results in compensatory increases in reproductive success among untreated individuals.
-Translocation to lower-abundance habitats was also not successful because the translocated individuals often died, negating any "compassionate" benefits of the approach.
+Wildlife contraceptives have also been proposed as a non-lethal method for managing overpopulation in native wildlife species.
+Attempts to use this approach for overabundant koala populations on Kangaroo Island in South Australia were unsuccessful because of logistical and cost-effectiveness barriers.
+Other non-lethal approaches, including wildlife fertility control, were also unsuccessful.
+As with trap-neuter-return programmes, non-lethal reproductive management of part of a population may result in compensatory increases in reproductive success among untreated individuals.
+Translocation to lower-abundance habitats was also unsuccessful because many translocated individuals died, undermining the intended welfare benefit of the approach.